t-abbott/lin-kernighan/doc/notes.md

 6. If $G^* = 0$ we backtrack to progressively farther back points in the algorithm to see if making different choices of edge/city leads to better results.

     a) Repeat step 4, try different choices of $y_2$ in increasing length (or whatever metric you're using to select candidate edges)

     b) If 6a doesn't work, try different choices of $y_1$

     c) Else try different choices of $x_1$

     d) Else try different choices of $t_1$

 We backtrack until we either see improvement or run out of new edges to try, though for the sake of reducing complexity only backtrack on levels 1 and 2.

-Written like this backtracking looks like a hassle, but in practice using a `for` loop lets you try multiple choices of nodes whith ease, while also being the most natural way to write parts of the algorithm.

 ### Comments

+Written like this backtracking looks like a pain, but in practice the `goto`s are equivalent to a `for` loop.

 #### Step 4